On the undecidability of quantum channel capacities: Introduction

 In terms of our understanding of classical versus quantum channel capacities an important distinction is marked by the following question: \begin{question} Is there an algorithm which can compute (or even efficiently compute) the capacity? \end{question}

-Classically, the work of Shannon \cite{Sha48} shows that the capacity of a classical channel is given by optimising a certain entropic quantity — the mutual information, $I(X ; Y) \coloneqq H(X) + H(Y) - H(XY)$, over a single use of the channel.
-It immediately follows from the fact that $I(X ; Y)$ is \textit{additive}\footnote{Here, $H(X)$ is the Shannon entropy and $X, Y$ are classical random variables.} that there is an efficiently computable single-letter formula for the capacity of a classical channel.
+Classically, the work of Shannon \cite{Sha48} shows that the capacity of a classical channel is given by optimising a certain entropic quantity — the mutual information, $I(X ; Y) \coloneqq H(X) + H(Y) - H(XY)$\footnote{Here, $H(X)$ is the Shannon entropy and $X, Y$ are classical random variables.}, over a single use of the channel.
+It immediately follows from the fact that $I(X ; Y)$ is \textit{additive} that there is an efficiently computable single-letter formula for the capacity of a classical channel.